mickfuzz/makecode-platformer-101/learningDimensions.md

 # Learning Dimensions of this Project

 This section includes a map of different learning dimensions which are possible and likely to emerge from taking part in this game making course.

 It is inspired by the work of Bevan and Petrich around their study of 'tinkering' in science museums, who through close observation in partnership with learning facilitators mapped some of the complex learning processes which may be hard to spot in a quite chaotic and messy learning environment.

-LINK to the
+Other ideas behind the structure of this section [are explored here](makecode-platformer-101/#ideas-behind-this-course).

 * [Coding Concepts](#coding-concepts)
 * [Systems Patterns](#systems-patterns)